idank/explainshell/README.md

 # [explainshell.com](http://www.explainshell.com) - match command-line arguments to their help text

-explainshell is a tool (with a web interface) capable of parsing man pages, extracting options and explain a given command-line by matching each argument to the relevant help text in the man page.
+explainshell is a tool (with a web interface) capable of parsing man pages, extracting options and explaining a given command-line by matching each argument to the relevant help text in the man page.

 ## How?